This post may contain affiliate links. See my privacy policy for details.

 Use your stand mixer with the paddle attachment.

-Using your mixer to make these sausage balls made this recipe SO EASY that I can see this recipe being doubled and you having 4 dozen sausage ball snacks in no time at all!
+Using your mixer to make these sausage balls made this recipe SO EASY that I can see it being doubled and you having four dozen sausage ball snacks in no time at all!
 I also think it does a better job of working the ingredients together than mixing them by hand would.
-You then simply get a tablespoon and get your golf ball sized dough balls ready to rock!
+You then simply get a tablespoon and get your golf ball-sized dough balls ready to rock!

-The other secret to these is not dropping them onto the sheet, you can roll them into nice uniform shaped balls.
-I don’t guarantee that they are going to stay that shape as the pork fat and cheese fat will melt and change the shape of these, but mine came out pretty darn uniform.
+The other secret to these is not dropping them onto the sheet; you can roll them into nice uniform balls.
+I don’t guarantee that they will stay that shape, as the pork fat and cheese fat will melt and change the shape of these, but mine came out pretty darn uniform.

 Karlynn’s Tips & Tricks for Making Sausage Balls

-- If your sausage isn’t that greasy, you also might have to add in milk.
+• If your sausage isn’t that greasy, you might also have to add milk.

 And that dip?
 It’s my new Creamy Sweet Chili Sauce and it is my new favorite dip!
 You can literally use that on anything, chicken wings, salad, veggies and more.
 It was awesome with these sausage balls!